 Visual Structural Grading

 Visual grading involves trained graders inspecting timber for visible defects that reduce strength.
-A grader looks at each piece and assigns a rating based on the worst characteristic they can see.
+A grader looks at each piece and assigns a rating based on the worst characteristic they can see — not an average of everything present.
+It's a bit like judging a used car by its biggest dent, not its shiniest panel.
 Common things they watch for include:

 - Knots — size, location, and how many there are in a given length